syl20bnr/spacemacs/README.md

 This term does not really exist but I'm sure you know what it means.

 This is the most powerful feature of `Spacemacs`.
-Anybody can submit upstream his or her configuration layer and anybody can use in a second by adding it in a dotfile and by optionally filtering it (ie. removing unwanted packages).
+Anybody can submit upstream his or her configuration layer and anybody can use it in a second by adding it in a dotfile and by optionally filtering it (ie. removing unwanted packages).

 So by cloning this repository you have a centralized place of configured